jatupon-wiseboq/full-stack-blend/README.md

 2. RELATIONAL_DATABASE_KEY=MYSQL_URL
 3. SESSION_SECRET=

+Openning the preview URL on your browser by using: https://localhost.stackblend.org

 ## Running boilerplate on Heroku

 This repository has been designed to be working on Heroku, a cloud platform as a service (PaaS) supporting several programming languages, including Node.js.
 You may following with these instruction to get it works on Heroku.